Wi-Fi: Ad hoc and Wi-Fi direct

 Wi-Fi also allows communications directly from one computer to another without an access point intermediary.
 This is called ad hoc Wi-Fi transmission.
 Different types of ad hoc networks exist.
-In the simplest case network nodes must talk directly to each other.
+In the simplest case, network nodes must talk directly to each other.
 In more complex protocols nodes may forward packets, and nodes keep track of how to reach other nodes, even if they move around.

 Ad hoc mode was first described by Chai Keong Toh in his 1996 patent of wireless ad hoc routing, implemented on Lucent WaveLAN 802.11a wireless on IBM ThinkPads over a size nodes scenario spanning a region of over a mile.
 The success was recorded in Mobile Computing magazine (1999) and later published formally in IEEE Transactions on Wireless Communications, 2002 and ACM SIGMETRICS Performance Evaluation Review, 2001.

-This wireless ad hoc network mode has proven popular with multiplayer handheld game consoles, such as the Nintendo DS, PlayStation Portable, digital cameras, and other consumer electronics devices.
-Some devices can also share their Internet connection using ad hoc, becoming hotspots or "virtual routers".
+This wireless ad hoc network mode has proven popular with multiplayer video games on handheld game consoles, such as the Nintendo DS and PlayStation Portable.
+It is also popular on digital cameras, and other consumer electronics devices.
+Some devices can also share their Internet connection using ad hoc, becoming hotspots or virtual routers.

-Similarly, the Wi-Fi Alliance promotes the specification Wi-Fi Direct for file transfers and media sharing through a new discovery- and security-methodology.
+Similarly, the Wi-Fi Alliance promotes the specification Wi-Fi Direct for file transfers and media sharing through a new discovery and security methodology.
 Wi-Fi Direct launched in October 2010.

-Another mode of direct communication over Wi-Fi is Tunneled Direct-Link Setup (TDLS), which enables two devices on the same Wi-Fi network to communicate directly, instead of via the access point.
+Another mode of direct communication over Wi-Fi is Tunneled Direct Link Setup (TDLS), which enables two devices on the same Wi-Fi network to communicate directly, instead of via the access point.

 Multiple access points

 An Extended Service Set may be formed by deploying multiple access points that are configured with the same SSID and security settings.
 Wi-Fi client devices typically connect to the access point that can provide the strongest signal within that service set.

-Increasing the number of Wi-Fi access points for a network provides redundancy, better range, support for fast roaming, and increased overall network-capacity by using more channels or by defining smaller cells.
-Except for the smallest implementations (such as home or small office networks), Wi-Fi implementations have moved toward "thin" access points, with more of the network intelligence housed in a centralized network appliance, relegating individual access points to the role of "dumb" transceivers.
+Increasing the number of Wi-Fi access points for a network provides redundancy, better range, support for fast handover, and increased overall network capacity by using more channels or by defining smaller cells.
+Except for the smallest implementations (such as home or small office networks), Wi-Fi implementations have moved toward thin access points, with more of the network intelligence housed in a centralized network appliance, relegating individual access points to the role of dumb transceivers.
 Outdoor applications may use mesh topologies.

 Performance

-Wi-Fi operational range depends on factors such as the frequency band, radio power output, receiver sensitivity, antenna gain, and antenna type as well as the modulation technique.
-Also, the propagation characteristics of the signals can have a big impact.

-At longer distances, and with greater signal absorption, speed is usually reduced.
+Wi-Fi operational range depends on factors such as the frequency band, modulation technique, transmitter power output, receiver sensitivity, antenna gain and type, and propagation and interference characteristics in the environment.
+At longer distances, speed is typically reduced.